Coconut oil in coffee is an interesting whole foods alternative to non-dairy creamers.

 I’d never heard of bulletproof coffee before this weekend when Dave discovered it in his coffee-making research.
 Apparently, putting unsalted butter into coffee is a thing that people do.
 Since I’m vegan and Dave and dairy don’t really get along, butter wasn’t really an option, though.
 He kept digging and found this post on making a vegan version using all coconut oil instead.

-That’s when I got a text from him asking me to pick up coconut oil next time I was at the store.
+That’s when I got a text from him asking me to pick up coconut oil next time I was at the store, so that he could try putting coconut oil in coffee to see how it went.

 He was after a non-dairy coffee-lightening option that was less processed than the soy creamer he’s been using for years, so he whipped up a mug of vegan bulletproof coffee and tried it out.
 The recipe Dave used called for one tablespoon of coconut oil, but if you like your coffee on the lighter side, I’d up it to two or maybe even three.
 Start with one, and add more until it’s the color that you’re after.

-I love coconut, so this was right up my alley!
+I love coconut, so I liked coconut oil in coffee a little bit more than he did.
 The resulting coffee retains its bitterness more than with creamer or soy milk.
-It has a nice coconut taste and rich texture that you don’t get with soy milk or even the vegan creamers I’ve tried.
+It has a nice coconut taste and rich texture that you don’t get with soy milk, my usual coffee lightener of choice.
 Since you make this in the blender, you end up with a frothy coconut-coffee cream on top, like a super decadent latte or cafe breve.

-The original vegan bulletproof coffee recipe calls for stevia, but I don’t like stevia.
+The original vegan bulletproof coffee recipe calls for stevia, but I don’t care fod stevia.
 It tastes like aspartame to me.
 I don’t usually put sugar in my coffee, and Dave’s sweetener of choice for coffee is brown sugar.
 Since he’d fixed this mug for himself, it had a little brown sugar in it, and I think it went really well with the coconut.

 Vegan Bulletproof Coffee Recipe